Tarllark/MercyOfTheShadows/README.md

 • Stationary sentries with rotational line of sight

-• Optical and Auditory stealth system
+• Optical and Auditory detection / stealth system

 • Player objectives